-This deliverable D3.3 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience (Version 1) has been prepared with the core intention to support the quality management of the Living Labs' co-design processes.
-This shall be effectuated by equipping the local facilitator teams of demonstrator and concept case sites with a suitable guidance to monitor, evaluate, manage and steer their Living Lab processes from the start.
-The objective is to meet the targeted quality standards of PHUSICOS, and to initiate corrective action if needed for improving stakeholder engagement.
+The series of deliverables D3.3 Monitoring & Evaluation Scheme to Assess Stakeholder Participation and User Satisfaction with Living Lab Experience (Version 1) and D3.4 (Version 2) has been prepared mainly to support the quality management of the Living Labs' co-design processes.
+For this purpose, the local facilitator teams of demonstrator and concept case sites will be supported with guidance to monitor, evaluate, manage and steer their Living Lab processes incorporating their feedback and first experiences made in an iterative way.